 - Whisk in the orange zest, orange blossom water, Cointreau and Chardonnay.

-- Add the flour mixture in two steps, alternating with the wine, and mixing only until both are incorporated.
+- Add the flour mixture in three steps, beginning and ending with flour, alternating with the wine, and mixing only until both are incorporated.

 - Drop 2 tablespoons of batter at a time on a parchment lined baking sheet.